tvweinstock/emoji-ts-hooks/homework.md

 ~~- Create a useAlgoliaClient custom hook.
 It uses the AlgoliaContext we created, and returns the searchClient (see https://reactjs.org/docs/hooks-reference.html#usecontext)~~

-- Create a useAlgoliaIndex custom hook (this will need useAlgoliaClient, hooks within hooks)
+~~- Create a useAlgoliaIndex custom hook (this will need useAlgoliaClient, hooks within hooks)~~

-- It takes an indexName as a parameter
+~~- It takes an indexName as a parameter

 - It returns an algoliaClient.initIndex()
-- use useMemo so that the same instance of the algolia index is returned unless the index Name changes
+- use useMemo so that the same instance of the algolia index is returned unless the index Name changes~~

 * Create a useQuery custom hook
   - It takes an indexName and a query string